 If you’re a wine lover, set aside time on your Portland trip to explore Willamette Valley, the heart of Oregon Wine Country.
 Willamette Valley is a must-visit for wine lovers and foodies alike.
 The region boasts a selection of over 500 wineries.
 Best of all, it’s under an hour away from Portland.

 Start your exploration of the PNW’s finest wine region in the charming town of McMinnville.
-For a superb wine tasting experience, head to the Eyrie Vineyards.
+For a superb wine-tasting experience, head to the Eyrie Vineyards.
 The family-run winery is famed for producing some of Oregon’s finest Pinot Noir.

 Fan of flight?
 Pop into the Evergreen Aviation & Space Museum, located just outside of McMinnville.
 Watch a 3D movie theater, go on the flight simulator, and enjoy the exhibits.
 While at the museum, make sure to visit the Spruce Goose, Howard Hughes’ famous gigantic airplane.

 Another winery worth a visit on your route is Cathedral Ridge Winery.
-Select six award-winning wines from their list of 26 and let the sommelier guide you through this 45-minute wine tasting adventure.
+Select six award-winning wines from their list of 26 and let the sommelier guide you through this 45-minute wine-tasting adventure.
 Don’t forget to ask about the origin of the winery’s name, the Native American love story, and the legend of the neighboring volcanoes.

 Are you an avid beach lover?
 Make sure to squeeze in a day trip to Cannon Beach.
 Home to Ecola State Park, Cannon Beach is famed for its long stretches of powder-sand beaches, hiking trails between undisturbed flourishing forests, and incredible ocean views.

 Cannon Beach is a mere hour and a half from the hustle and bustle of Portland and is one of the most highly recommended Oregon Coast day trips.
-Slip over to the seaside town to escape the city and unwind on a secluded sandy beach with the fresh Pacific breeze and setting sun on your face.
+Slip over to the seaside town to escape city life and unwind on a secluded sandy beach with the fresh Pacific Ocean breeze and setting sun on your face.

 To escape even further from society, hike to the hidden Crescent Beach or secluded Indian Beach.
 Ocean meets the sand, sand meets forest here, and there’s no sign of civilization.